 The old Connected Equipment Portal

-I examined the portal page by page and looked for problem areas with usability as well as questions I had about functionality.
+I examined the dashboard page by page and looked for problem areas with usability as well as questions I had about functionality.
 There were lots of issues with lack of labelling, consistency from tab to tab, error prevention on pages like alarm configuration, and visibility of system status regarding completing notifications.

 In general, the interface gave off this feeling that there is a lack of context and not enough descriptive text to tell the user what each page’s purpose is.
 With the new designs, I wanted to make sure these problems were addressed.